 We will delete your personal data:

-- when it is no longer reasonably required to fulfil the purpose for which it was collected; or
+- when it is no longer reasonably required to fulfill the purpose for which it was collected;

 - when you withdraw your consent (where applicable), provided that we are not asked by you or a regulatory authority or other professional body to keep your personal data for a valid reason or are legally required or otherwise permitted to continue to hold such data.
 For the avoidance of doubt, the aforesaid also applies to personal data we are processing from our prospective and/or past employees and/or partners.